SkoolNotes/Taproot/2020HIST201/_KBe21hist201floRevolutionInChina.md

 ### people turned to radicalism both left and right

 ### generally, parliaments were either frozen in indecision or straight up overthrown

+### eg. france got frozen

+1.  parliment reacted sluggishly, popular front (comprised of liberal, socialist, and communist parties) won election in 1936

+2.  but it too got second-thoughty and fell in 1938, but everything was really a standstill